CaioCamatta/sol-script/README.md

 ### Syntactical Grammar

-The syntactical grammar _should_ and LALR(1) grammar, i.e. it can be parsed by a left-to-right parser with 1 token of look-ahead.
+The syntactical grammar _should_ be an LALR(2) grammar, i.e. it can be parsed by a left-to-right parser with 2 tokens of look-ahead.
 In SolScript, a program Source is a series of Statements.
 Statements use Expressions and Literals.
 Expressions are evaluated to a Value at run time.

 This grammar is primarily inspired by the [ANSI C grammar](https://slebok.github.io/zoo/c/c90/sdf/extracted/index.html#Statement), [Lox](https://craftinginterpreters.com/) and Scala.